Editorial criteria and processes

 - any technical failings that need to be addressed before the authors' case is established.

 Although Nature's editors themselves judge whether a paper is likely to interest readers outside its own immediate field, referees often give helpful advice, for example if the work described is not as significant as the editors thought or has undersold its significance.
 Although Nature's editors regard it as essential that any technical failings noted by referees are addressed, they are not so strictly bound by referees’ editorial opinions as to whether the work belongs in Nature.

 Some potential referees may be engaged in competing work that could influence their opinion.
 To avoid such conflicts of interest, Nature requires potential referees to disclose any professional and commercial competing interests before undertaking to review a paper, and requires referees not to copy papers or to circulate them to un-named colleagues.
-All referees agree to Nature's conditions before Nature sends them a manuscript to assess.

 Although Nature editors go to every effort to ensure manuscripts are assessed fairly, Nature is not responsible for the conduct of its referees.

 Nature welcomes authors' suggestions for suitable independent referees (with their contact details), but editors are free to decide themselves who to use as referees.
 Nature editors will normally honour requests that a paper not be sent to one or two (but no more) competing groups for review.

 Transparent peer review